 Faculty have the right to censor students’ posts to the discussion forum if they feel the post violates the policies in this handbook or are otherwise inappropriate for class.
 Properly cited, outside sources such as current articles and stories about the topic are welcome but may be censored by the faculty member at their discretion.
 Students can contest a censored or deleted post with the faculty member in private communication realizing that the instructor makes the final decision.

 Academic dishonesty is conduct or behavior including, but not limited to cheating; plagiarism; unauthorized possession or disposition of academic materials; falsification; collusion; or other forms of dishonesty affecting the academic environment.
-Other forms of dishonesty include but are not limited to furnishing false information to any College official, faculty member, or office; and forgery, alteration or misuse of any College document, record, or instrument of identification.
+Other forms of dishonesty include but are not limited to furnishing false information to any College official, faculty member, or office; and forgery, alteration, or misuse of any College document, record, or instrument of identification.

-Such conduct also includes intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or other emergency.
+Such conduct also includes intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or other emergencies.
 Additionally, the use, possession, manufacturing, and or distribution of identification cards or devices that are false or fraudulent or that misrepresent any individual’s identity, age, or other personal characteristics, including using another individual’s identification is prohibited.

 Disorderly conduct is defined as any act or summary of actions that are disruptive, lewd, indecent, or otherwise breaches the peace; regardless of intent.
 Disorderly conduct includes, but is not limited to yelling, shouting, or cursing when such conduct is disruptive to others.
-In addition, such conduct shall include, obstruction or disruption of teaching, research, administration, hearing procedures, or RMCAD activities or of other authorized activities, including studying, learning, and emergency services.
+In addition, such conduct shall include, obstruction or disruption of teaching, research, administration, hearing procedures, or RMCAD activities or other authorized activities, including studying, learning, and emergency services.

 Failure to Clean Up + Remove Belongings